Faraway Cats: 8 Breeds From Exotic Locales

-Abyssinian probably originated on the coast of the Indian Ocean and in parts of Southeast Asia.
+Abyssinian: You might think he’s from Ethiopia, but genetic research tells us that the Abyssinian probably originated on the coast of the Indian Ocean and in parts of Southeast Asia.
 He stands out for his ticked coat of many colors, including red, chocolate, cinnamon, blue and lilac, and for his mischievous and clever personality.
 He’s nicknamed the “Aby-silly-an” because of his antics.
 Don’t be surprised if you catch him swinging from the chandelier.

-Turkish Angora is what’s known in the cat world as a natural breed.
+Turkish Angora: Lots of cats are hybrids, meaning they were created by people who crossed two or more breeds, but the Turkish Angora is what’s known in the cat world as a natural breed.
 He has existed for hundreds of years in Turkey, where he is rightly considered to be a national treasure.
 Most of us think of Angoras as beautiful white, longhaired cats with blue or green eyes, but they also come in other colors and patterns including tortoiseshell, tabby and calico.
 Beneath his beautiful exterior, the Angora is a wickedly funny trickster who tends to love people and may enjoy playing host to guests.
 He loves water and may join you in the bathtub, shower or swimming pool.

 Kurilian Bobtail: No, he’s not an alien from your favorite sci-fi show but a natural cat breed from Russia’s Sakhalin and Kuril islands, where the breed has been known for at least 200 years.
 The Kurilian can be short- or semi-longhaired, with a soft, silky coat that comes in a variety of solid or tabby colors.
 He generally has a laid-back temperament — except when he’s mousing, a skill at which he excels.
 His bobbed tail resembles a pompom, and no two cats have identical tails.